 This leads onto the second tip, which is make sure you know how to contact your bank if they do block your card, your card is lost or stolen or any other problem crops up.
 Write down the international numbers for your bank, your banks fraud department and so on, and keep those numbers safe somewhere.
-Personally I prefer the back page of my notepad but an email to yourself can be just as good.
+Personally I prefer the back page of my notepad, remember these are just international bank phone numbers not your actual details, but an email to yourself can be just as good.
 (Don’t just have them on your phone in case that gets lost or stolen at the same time).

 It is of course a good idea to keep a small stash of your own currency as a backup and some countries will require payment for visas and so on in US dollars, so do your research and carry those currencies if necessary, but in general local currency is what you will need.
 Whatever currency the country you are going to uses, that is what you should use.

 Ever heard the saying don’t put all your eggs in one basket?
 Well this is the kind of situation it was invented for!
 It’s always a good idea to have a number of different ways to access your money.
 If you have a big lump sum of savings to fund your gap year, then split that up into two or even three separate debit accounts with separate cards that you can use in the ATM systems of the countries you are travelling to.
 That way if something happens to one card, you have another one until you can get it sorted.
 A credit card is also a good idea for emergencies such as a quick exit strategy to get you back home if need be.